 - 1. Remove the spacers and replace the molding or wall base. - 2.
-Leave a credit card space (1/32") below the baseboard, moldings, and other finish trim. - 3.
-Nail the base or quarter round to the wall, not the flooring. - 4.
-DO NOT nail or screw anything through the installed flooring into the subfloor, including: - a.
-Baseboards, moldings, Transitions (T-molding, end caps, reducer, quarter round), metal, floor vents, closet door tracks, doors, furniture, cabinets, or wood transitions. - 5.
-Fill voids/expansion gaps where the floor has been scribed to metal door jambs (etc.) with 100% Flexible Silicone Caulk.
+Nail the base or quarter round to the wall, not the flooring. - 3.
+Leave a credit card space (1/32") below the baseboard, moldings, and other finish trim. - 4.
+DO NOT adhere, caulk, nail, or screw anything through the flooring, including: - a.
+Baseboards, moldings, Transitions (T-molding, end caps, reducer, quarter round), metal, floor vents, closet & door tracks, furniture, cabinets, or wood transitions. - 5.
+Fill voids/expansion gaps where the floor has been scribed to metal doorjambs (etc.) with 100% Flexible Silicone Caulk.